inexorgame-obsolete/blog-data/post/2017/02-19-a-breeze-of-2017.md

 * [Riot.im #inexor](https://riot.im/app/#/room/#inexor:matrix.org)

 Riot is a [Matrix](http://matrix.org/) client, so you can connect to #inexor:matrix.org with every compatible Matrix client.
-Therefore there are now more possibilites to chat with us as before.
+Therefore there are now more possibilities to chat with us as before.
 Both rooms are getting synced so nobody is missing something.
 We are recommending Riot since it is eliminating the need for a bouncer and has more features than IRC like file uploads and voice chats.

 ## The team